 What documentation is needed?

 UKCA certification requires a series of technical documentation.
-This includes record keeping, which should demonstrate that a product conforms with the requirements of the regulations relevant to it.
-These records include information such as how a product is designed and manufactured; how a product has been shown to conform to relevant requirements; and the address of the manufacturer.
-A Declaration of Conformity is also required.
+This Technical File includes record keeping, which should demonstrate that a product conforms with the requirements of the regulations relevant to it.
+These records include information such as how a product is designed and manufactured; how a product has been shown to conform to relevant requirements; and a UK Declaration of Conformity.